Lincoln Park Zoo Announces 2026 Run for the Zoo Theme in Celebration of Rhinoceros Pregnancy

 Runners—and walkers—of all abilities are welcome at Run for the Zoo.
 The chip-timed 5K and 10K courses are U.S.A.
 Track & Field-certified, perfect for ambitious athletes looking for a challenge.
-This is a family-friendly event, with a special Kids’ Course for little sprinters ages 3 to 8 years old.
+As a family-friendly event, there is also a special Kids’ Course for little sprinters ages 3 to 8 years old.
 This fun and unique obstacle course is built to get children running, climbing, and crawling.

-Race options vary in price, with the 5K run/walk starting at $52.99, the 10K run starting at $57.99, the Wildlife Warrior combined 5K and 10K starting at $110.98, and the Kids’ Course starting at $29.99.
+Race options vary in price, with the 5K run/walk starting at $52.99, the 10K run starting at $55.99, the Wildlife Warrior combined 5K and 10K starting at $108.98, and the Kids’ Course starting at $24.99.
 Participants have the option to sign up for a virtual 5K or 10K as well.
-Lincoln Park Zoo members receive a 20% on the 5K and 10K packages.
+Lincoln Park Zoo members receive a 20% discount on the 5K and 10K packages.
 Not a member?
 Visit lpzoo.org/membership.

 About Lincoln Park Zoo